ericdagenais/GPUImage-RubyMotion-Example/README.md

 ### Caveats

-It seems that with the latest version of RubyMotion available at this time (v1.4), at least 2 small patches need to be applied to the GPUImage Objective-C sources to make the example work.
-The patch file is included (GPUImage_patch.diff) and can be applied with the "rake patch" task in the above instructions.
+It seems that with the latest version of RubyMotion available at this time (v1.4), 2 small modifications need to be made to the GPUImage Objective-C sources to make the example work.
+The patch file is included (GPUImage_patch.diff) and can be applied with the "rake patch" task in the above instructions

+#### RubyMotion v1.4 Limitations

+* Protected Objective-C instance variables in a base class cannot be accessed from Ruby classes that derive from that class
+* Certain Objective-C methods in vendor libraries cannot be called.
+For example, I could not call a public method that returned type "GLuint".
+Changing the return type to "unsigned int" did not help either.
+However, returning an object "NSNumber *" did allow me to successfully call the method from Ruby

+2012-05-21: I was informed by Laurent that the 2nd issue would be fixed.
+He mentioned that he'll also think about the best way to expose Objective-C ivars in Ruby as the issue is a limitation of the RubyMotion/MacRuby runtime

+### Details

 The following code in gpu_image_polar_pixellate_posterize_filter.rb throws a runtime exception, see below for details and workaround: